Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Theoretical Guarantees of PVF

 where \(A\colon\mathbb{R}^{\npert}\to\mathbb{R}\) is chosen by the user (for example, \(A\) can be the mean or a lower quantile).
 PVF then selects

 We make the following assumptions, which will be referenced explicitly in the propositions and proofs.

-\begin{enumerate}[label=(A\arabic*)] \item \(\Dval = \{(x_i,y_i)\}_{i=1}^{\ntest}\) is drawn i.i.d.\ from a distribution \(\p\) on \((X,Y)\). \item For each feature vector \(x\), the perturbation rule is given by a fixed conditional distribution \(K(\cdot \mid x)\), and all perturbations across different samples, replicas, and perturbed sets are independent. \item The candidate model class \(F\) is finite. \item For any fixed model \(f\) and any dataset \(D\), the evaluation metric \(\mathrm{Eval}(f,D)\) is a bounded function of empirical statistics of \(D\).
-In particular, for the metrics used in the paper (IE, F1, accuracy), \(\mathrm{Eval}(f,D)\) depends on \(D\) only through the empirical confusion matrix entries, which are empirical averages of bounded per-sample indicators. \item There exists a functional \(\A\) on probability distributions on \(\mathbb{R}\) such that, if \(Z_1,\dots,Z_{\npert}\) are i.i.d.\ with common distribution \(L\), then
+\begin{enumerate}[label=(A\arabic*)] \item \(\Dval = \{(x_i,y_i)\}_{i=1}^{\ntest}\) is drawn i.i.d.\ from a distribution \(\p\) on \((X,Y)\). \item For each feature vector \(x\), the perturbation rule is given by a fixed conditional distribution \(K(\cdot \mid x)\), and all perturbations across different samples, replicas, and perturbed sets are independent. \item The set of candidate models \(F\) is a finite set. \item For any fixed model \(f\) and any dataset \(D\), the evaluation metric \(\mathrm{Eval}(f,D)\) is a bounded function of empirical statistics of \(D\).
+In particular, for the metrics used in the paper (IE, F1, accuracy), \(\mathrm{Eval}(f,D)\) depends on \(D\) only through the empirical confusion matrix entries, which are empirical averages of bounded per-sample indicators.
+Generally, \(\mathrm{Eval}(f,D)\) should be a metric that calculates a generalized mean of the performance on each data point. \item There exists a functional \(\A\) on probability distributions on \(\mathbb{R}\) such that, if \(Z_1,\dots,Z_{\npert}\) are i.i.d.\ with common distribution \(L\), then

 This holds for standard aggregation rules including the sample mean, sample quantiles, the median, and more general continuous \(L\)-statistics. \end{enumerate}

 We now state and prove the theoretical guarantees under these assumptions.